spinnytea/freecell/README.md

 ## Top-Level TODOs

+- TODO (techdebt) (motivation) unit test the "complete games" with the UI
+  - this will add some coverage to the components etc
+  - it's an integration test to prove we can start, finish, restart a game
 - TODO (more-undo) undo all the back to start
   - new games can start with a shuffle, so we don't need to click through that (unit test it / unit test history)
   - undo before deal